WesPeacock/FWPatches/README.md

 The patch file is an XML file with one patch per line to facilitate grepping.
 Some example tasks are described in ExamplePatch/ExampleSentence/README.md

+- *ExamplePatch* - scripts to modify the Example sentences in a FLEx database.
+This is the most detailed and complex of the patch sets.
+- *DefinitionsPatch* - scripts to modify the definitions in senses in  a FLEx database
+- *TranslationPatch* -scripts to modify the translations of Example Sentences in  a FLEx database

 This repo was migrated from Wes Peacock's Nkonya dictionary Script directory in August 2019